void-type/FoodStuffs/README.md

 ./buildApp.ps1
 ```

-## Docker Support with multistage build
+## Docker Support with multi-stage build

 You don't need .Net or Node locally to run this application in docker.